Guide to THCa

 THCa: The chameleon of cannabinoids.

-If you’ve found this page, you’re likely a curious cannabis consumer who has heard the ever-increasing buzz around the cannabinoid du jour known as THCa.
+If you’ve found this guide to THCa page, you’re likely a curious cannabis consumer who has heard the ever-increasing buzz around the cannabinoid du jour known as THCa.
 Congratulations on making it here because what we’re about to tell you is almost too good to be true.
 Indeed, THCa is an interesting cannabinoid not only for its potential to provide the same benefits as marijuana — minus the dubious reputation— but also for its unique position in the landscape of cannabis’ federal compliance guidelines.

 So, if the rumors are true, and THCa can transform into something that gets you high (even really high), how could it be federally compliant?
 The answer is a nuanced one that requires the input of prominent cannabis attorneys in order to understand it fully.
 Keep reading to find out exactly what THCa is, why you may want to obtain it, and whether or not it might get you into hot water.